The Crinkle of Integrity

 At the next OA event, one of the new OA members who had been a candidate in my clan that weekend saw me across the mess hall and quickly walked over.
 She said that she had been in Scouting just a few years.
 She had been disappointed that the leaders of events always had better accommodations than those undertaking the experiences in Scouting, which were supposed to be so valuable.
 When I put my “kit” together along with her and the other candidates that evening, she knew very well that an obviously senior guy like me was given ideal sleeping arrangements.
 A comfortable bed somewhere.
 That my preparing my gear like theirs was just for show.
 I would be sneaking off and returning in the morning to get them.

-She told me that in that moment when I collapsed into that nest of mylar blankets, she believed in the OA.
+She told me that in the moment I collapsed into that nest of mylar blankets, she believed in the OA.
 She realized that this is what Scouting is supposed to be.
-She had found, in the OA, the Scouting she craved.
+She had found, in the OA, the Scouting she had been searching for.

 Her trust was my reward.
-And gave rise to this story, which became my core memory of that weekend.
+And it gave rise to this story — the core memory I carried away from that weekend.

+No talking until the tests are complete.
+Discussion only after the experience is finished.
 Rest and water breaks?
-Sure.
-But no silly games or other distractions until the full day’s work is complete.
+Of course.
+But no silly games or distractions until the day’s work is done.
+Ceremonies in the wilderness, without modern equipment.

 I oppose any change to the Ordeal that would disappoint that Scouter.